Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 DPA + FHA (Full guide →)

 The most common stack.
 FHA's 3.5% down requirement is small enough that DPA can cover all of it, plus most closing costs.
-Home Plus, Home In 5, Chenoa, Arrive, and Pima Tucson HBS all pair cleanly with FHA.
+Home Plus, Home in Five, Chenoa, Arrive, and Pima Tucson HBS all pair cleanly with FHA.
 Credit-score floor is typically 620.
 Mortgage insurance is required for the life of the FHA loan (unless you refinance later) — that's the trade-off for the smaller down payment.

 DPA + VA (Full guide →)

-VA loans already require zero down for qualifying veterans, so DPA layering is less common but still useful for closing costs and prepaid items.
+VA loans already require zero down for qualifying Veterans, so DPA layering is less common but still useful for closing costs and prepaid items.
 Home Plus does pair with VA in some Arizona counties.
-The VA funding fee is waived for veterans with a service-connected disability rating of 10% or higher — that combined with DPA can mean an effectively zero-out-of-pocket close.
+The VA funding fee is waived for Veterans with a service-connected disability rating of 10% or higher — that combined with DPA can mean an effectively zero-out-of-pocket close.
 We cite VA Lender Handbook guidelines, not legal advice — talk to a VA-accredited counselor for VA-specific eligibility questions.

 DPA + Conventional (Full guide →)